 Colposcopy: If abnormal changes are found, the cervix is examined with this tool where pieces of tissue are surgically removed and sent to a laboratory for further examination.

 Cone biopsy: If the cervical cancer has found and to detect the spread of cancer following test may be carried out:

 Treatment of cervical cancer mainly depends on the stage of the malignancy, size and shape of the cancer cell and the age of the woman and her general health.

 In the early stage of cervical cancer, the cancerous tissue can be removed by the surgical procedure.
 There are several surgical procedures to remove cancer tissue without removing the uterus or any damage to the cervix that supports conceive a baby in the future.
 The common surgical procedure includes

 - Laser therapy that burn the abnormal tissue

-In advance stage of cervical cancer radical hysterectomy removes* the uterus with its surrounding tissue along with lymph nodes and the superior part of the vagina.
+In advance stage of cervical cancer radical hysterectomy removes the uterus with its surrounding tissue along with lymph nodes and the superior part of the vagina.
 In some cases uterus, cervix, and part of the vagina including fallopian tubes, ovaries are removed by surgery.
 Sometimes radiation therapy or chemotherapy may combine with this treatment procedure.
-Pelvis and its associated organ such as bladder and rectum are removed by a risky surgical process named as pelvic exenteration.
+Pelvis and its associated organs such as bladder and rectum are removed by a risky surgical process named as pelvic exenteration.

 Apart from surgery, radiation therapy and chemotherapy are a suitable options to maintain fertility in the early stage of cervical cancer.
 Radiation therapy may prevent the spread of cancer beyond the pelvic region.
 In chemotherapy ifosfamide, 5-FU, carboplatin, cisplatin, cyclophosphamide and paclitaxel are used to kill the malignant cell.
 But there are few complications with the surgery and radiotherapy such as impairment of sexual, bladder and bowel function.